rust-tw/book-tw/src/ch15-05-interior-mutability.md

 {{#rustdoc_include ../listings/ch15-smart-pointers/listing-15-23/src/lib.rs:here}}
 ```

-<span class="caption">Listing 15-23: Creating two mutable references in the
+<span class="caption">範例 15-23: Creating two mutable references in the
 same scope to see that `RefCell<T>` will panic</span>

 We create a variable `one_borrow` for the `RefMut<T>` smart pointer returned